mnentwig/fooplot/README.md

 Hint (typical use case): Use area zoom for the intended range on one axis, next autoscale the other axis to again see the full range

+"m": Toggle cursor position, location of closest point and (optional) annotation text of closest point.
+If enabled, the point closest to the mouse will be highlighted with a red/blue cross.

+"ESC": Shut down program

 ## Command-line interface
 ### Overview
 A plot can contain any number of "traces" that are plotted in given order (last one on top, hides "traces" plotted earlier)